AguaClara/UASB/UASB_Manual_Spring2018.md

 | **Settling Zone Surface**                                                         |                                                                                                         |                                                                                                                                                                                                                             | **75% of total surface**                                                                                                                  |     |     |     |
 | **Distance Between Exit Mouth and Water Level in Settler/ Headloss through unit** |    **0.20-0.30 m**                                                                                                     |               **2-3 m head loss** through unit for gravity feed with distribution from top of UASB through splitter boxes and weirs to divide and regulate the feed to each inlet channel and then to downtake pipe.
 Also see Example 7.2 | **50 cm**

+It has been decided that the following parameters will likely be used:
+* Exit Velocity: 0.3 m/s
+* Headloss: 50 cm

+The rest of the parameters will be adjusted to achieve these parameters.

 <div class="alert alert-block alert-danger">
 Where is the table label for this table?